deep-security/sysmon-config/README.md

-If you have questions about using the dsm policy, consider asking on Stack Overflow.
+If you have questions about using the dsm policy, consider asking on [Stack Overflow]: https://stackoverflow.com/questions/tagged/deepsecurity.
 Tag your question with deepsecurity and it will get pushed to our internal automation support Slack channel.